You’re relaxing and building Gunpla when it happens.

-This is another technique for making the stress mark appear on the sprue instead of the Gunpla piece that I learned from our contributor, Milky.
-Milky says, “I always turn the nippers around when cutting the part instead of flush against it.
+This is another technique for making the stress mark appear on the sprue instead of the Gunpla piece that I learned from our contributor, Nanochi.
+Nanochi says, “I always turn the nippers around when cutting the part instead of flush against it.
 This way the marks go the other way.”

-This still leaves a nub, which Milky gets rid of by sanding.
+This still leaves a nub, which Nanochi gets rid of by sanding.

 Sanding can reduce the appearance of stress marks.